Everything You Need To Know To Get Started With Peer-to-Peer Fundraising

 Sell Event Merchandise.
 This is a great way to pull in some extra cash while advertising your event.
 People love to feel like they are a part of something, so lean into this with apparel or other merchandise that commemorates the fundraiser.
 You can even create a special prize for your top earner to boost motivation.

-Let’s take a look at some popular fundraising events, including everything from live happenings, to virtual fundraisers and social media fundraising ideas.
+Let’s take a look at some popular fundraising events, including everything from live happenings, to online fundraising, to Giving Tuesday!

 Seen here is the group "Bake Sale for Body Armor" hosting - you guessed it - a bake sale!
 This nonprofit was created by a woman who wanted to raise money to properly outfit our troops.